dan-tripp/nvda-add-on-data-ssml/README.md

 - The characters we use for encoding are obscure zero-width unicode characters.
 So they don't show up visually, and they aren't spoken (in the audio output) by either NVDA or any other screen reader I tested with.
 Unfortunately they probably show up in braille output.
 More on that later.
 - The python code intercepts the text content before it reaches the speech synth.
 It looks for our encoding characters, and if it sees any, it replaces them with appropriate NVDA speech commands which will implement the wishes of the data-ssml.
 - Our encoding characters were chosen for their obscurity.
 If the page uses any of them already, some part of our process might break.
-- This plugin implements my own loose dialect of the data-ssml JSON format.
-Not the full version at https://www.w3.org/TR/spoken-html/.
-- Regardless of technique, the audio output by NVDA will be the same.
+- In general, regardless of technique, the spoken presentation (i.e. audio output by NVDA) will be the same.
+There are some exceptions: cases where one technique supports a certain thing, and another technique doesn't.
 - The negative side effects if the JS part of this plugin is run on a page and the user is not running (the python part of) this plugin, and who is...
 	- ... a user of NVDA: are the same as for a user of NVDA who _is_ running this plugin.
 	- ... a user of JAWS: I don't know, because I haven't tested on JAWS.